AllYourBot/hostedgpt/README.md

 # HostedGPT

 HostedGPT is a free, open-source alternative to ChatGPT also supporting other providers (Anthropic, Google, Llama, Groq, etc.).
 It's a Ruby on Rails app so you can run it on any server or even your own computer.
 Just bring your own API keys.
+Your assistant will do web searches if you get a free Brave Search API key.

 You can also switch providers and models in the middle of a conversation, so it is great for comparing different models!

+And you can attach your Google email and tasks account and manipulate them in your conversation.
+Calendar soon.

 This project is led by an experienced rails developer, but we're actively looking for contributors to help!